silverbucket/binary-data-chunking/README.md

     chunkSize: 16000 // chunkSize to use *before* meta-data additions.
 });

-file.getFileSize();  // returns actual file size based on ArrayBuffer file.getNumChunks(); // number of chunks that will be sent file.getChecksum();  // checksum based on ArrayBuffer
+file.getFileSize();   // returns actual file size based on ArrayBuffer file.getTotalChunks(); // total number of chunks that will be sent (based on file size and chunk size) file.getChecksum();   // checksum based on ArrayBuffer

 file.getMetadata();  // to be sent to other end to initialize the transfer, used to initialize a BDT instance on the receiving end.